 Deep Links versus Universal Links

 Deep Linking is still supported with iOS 9, however, it introduces a dialog box to the user asking them if they would like to navigate to the store or to the host app representing the Deep Link URL.
-This approach also enables Free App Analytics to track all clicks that redirect to the store or app for optimal campaign performance visibility.
+This approach also enables Kochava to track all clicks that redirect to the store or app for optimal campaign performance visibility.

-Universal Links on their introduction with iOS 9 functioned very similar to that of Deep Linking.
+Universal Links on their introduction with iOS 9 functioned similarly to Deep Links.
 With the release of iOS 9.2+, Universal Links no longer allowed or facilitated the redirection of the user via a standard click-tracking URL.
 With this iOS 9.2+ limitation, tracking of Universal Links is greatly impacted.
 If a Deep Linking solution is required, we strongly recommend clients to leverage Deep Linking.

 Deep Link User Experience